nbellari/nbellari.github.io/_posts/2024-08-19-golang-notes.markdown

 * The main advantage of user defined types is that even though the underlying type is the same, they can never be assigned or compared with each other without explicit conversion
 * Named types can have its own methods - which is another advantage over primitive types
 * Only one file in each package should have a doc comment
+* There can be many `init` functions in a file and all of them will be called before a program executes - convenient to initialize complex tables etc.
+* Apparently, there are explicit blocks that define scope and there are also implicit blocks.
+For example, `for i, _ := range arr` defines an implicit scope.
+The scope of the variable `i` for example, in this case is the condition, post statement and the body of the for loop.
+One interesting thing to note here is that `i` in the for statement can refer to another `i` in the encompassing scope when it is getting defined.
+* One has to be careful with short variable declarations as it can inadvertently override the global ones and they never get updated!